We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 When Bots Still Make Sense

-Bot-based transcription has one genuine advantage: it can record meetings you do not attend.
-If you need transcripts from meetings where you are not present in the browser, a bot is the only option.
+Bot-based transcription has one genuine advantage: it can record meetings you don't attend.
+If you need transcripts from meetings where you aren't present in the browser, a bot is the only option.
 But for every meeting you actually join - which is most meetings for most professionals - botless transcription delivers better results with zero social friction.

 Add to Chrome | Add to Edge